Last Updated on July 7, 2023 by Rebecca Lake

 - Spend intentionally.
 A sinking fund makes it easier to spend money intentionally and guilt-free since you’re setting money aside for different expenses regularly.

 - Avoid debt.
 Using sinking funds to save and plan for expenses means you don’t have to resort to using a high-interest credit card to pay for them.
+That’s a plus if you already have credit card debt you’re trying to pay down.

 - Stress less.
 Managing finances can be difficult enough.
 Sinking funds take the stress out of paying for future expenses since you’re saving for them on a defined schedule.